EmmettOsborne/top-coder-challenge/README.md

 I'm a CS New Grad from Montana State University (Bozeman).
 Stumbled on this challenge and had a few hours to kill, so I gave it a shot!
 While this isn't exactly my area of expertise (robotics, RL), I knew enough about Symbolic Regression that I figured I could get a half-decent answer.
 Symbolic Regression is a tool I've always wanted a reason to play with, and you gave me the chance!

 The score I achieved on the eval suggests I'm not terribly far off considering my limited time and experience, but I can definitely tell I am definitely overfitting the data.
 If I was more familiar with the tools and/or I had more time, I am confident I could find the answer.

+Second submission uses a modified model, which notably improved the eval score.
+Resubmitted!

 Some things to note: